promlock/uniquefinder/README.md

 ## Description
 This project offers a simple API for users to search for unique files in a specified directory and retrieve details of their previous searches.
 The API is straightforward to use and allows for checking the uniqueness of files in the provided directory.

+## Documentation
+- Javadoc is generated automatically.
+It is accessible at http://localhost:8081

 ## Running

 - The source code of the application is available on GitHub: